StockSharp/doc/en/topics/api/patterns.md

 	// Setting the desired pattern
 	Pattern = new ExpressionCandlePattern("My pattern", new[]
 	{
-		new CandleExpressionCondition("C > O"), // Current candle is rising
-		new CandleExpressionCondition("pC < pO") // Previous candle is falling
+		new CandleExpressionCondition(Paths.FileSystem, "C > O"), // Current candle is rising new CandleExpressionCondition(Paths.FileSystem, "pC < pO") // Previous candle is falling })
-	})
 };